Chowdhury-DSP/math_approx/README.md

 - Absolute error (`Error = |actual - approx|`)
 - Relative error (`Error = |(actual - approx) / actual|`)
 - [ULP Distance](https://en.wikipedia.org/wiki/Unit_in_the_last_place#:~:text=In%20computer%20science%20and%20numerical,of%20accuracy%20in%20numeric%20calculations.)

+### Single vs. Double Precision

+At the moment, the approximations in this library have been primarily tested with single-precision floating-point numbers.
+It is possible (maybe even likely) that most of the approximations do not achieve sufficient accuracy for double-precision computations.

 ### SIMD